mailsac/mailsac-examples/websocket_examples/receive-mail.rst

       "via": "172.31.42.57"
     }

-The web socket message body is nearly identical to the `Messages REST API <https://mailsac.com/docs/api/#email-messages-api>`_ with the addition of the key `"raw"` which contains the entire raw email message received over SMTP.
+The WebSocket message body is nearly identical to the `Messages REST API <https://mailsac.com/docs/api/#email-messages-api>`_ with the addition of the key `"raw"` which contains the entire raw email message received over SMTP.

 Try It
 ------

-Visit the `Web Socket Test Page <https://sock.mailsac.com>`_ and receive web socket emails without writing any code.
+Visit the `Web Socket Test Page <https://sock.mailsac.com>`_ and receive emails in your web browser, without writing any code.